ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 APSync
 ======

-APSync is a project sponsored by `EnRoute <http://enroute.co.jp/>`__ which aims to simplify the setup of companion computer so that they can be used to provide additional functionality to ArduPilot and also to ease integration of UAVs with internet services.
+APSync is a project sponsored by `EnRoute <http://enroute.co.jp/>`__ which simplifies the setup of companion computers so that they can be used to provide additional functionality to ArduPilot and also to ease integration with internet services.

 The first beta has started with support the first section listed below (Wifi Access Point & DataFlash logging) for the :ref:`RPi3 <raspberry-pi-via-mavlink>`, :ref:`NVidia TX1 <companion-computer-nvidia-tx1>` and :ref:`Intel Edison <intel-edison>`.